-Terrell Murrell here, when I got out of the Navy six and a half years ago, I had never heard of the term “DBQ.”
-I sat around for about four years hoping that my VA claim would just be done out of thin air.
+How many of you had never heard of the term DBQ before filing for your VA claim?
+Or maybe you sat around for years hoping your VA claim would just be done out of thin air.
 Once I finally found the courage to fire off a claim, I did so without any guidance.
-While going through my claim on Ebenefits, I added items I thought I should be rated for.
-Once I got near the end of the claim building process, I saw all of these documents I should download for the conditions called “DBQ’s.”

 What are DBQ’s?
 You might ask.
 Well, DBQ stands for Disability Benefits Questionnaire.
 The DBQ is a questionnaire that asks you specific questions about a ratable condition that you are seeking compensation for.
 They were created to streamline the process of your claim.
 It offers the most relevant information about your conditions that can be provided.
 These are filled out by your health care provider, or they are filled out during your C&P exam.